valentin8709/gbadrive/README.md

 ## 🏹 Features

 The beauty in the Game Boy Advance is that the console let you upload and run any code sent by the link cable.
-You can send a mini-game or data for multiplayer as intended, but you can also send any kind of code understandable by the GBA 😊 This feature let us upload code for streaming the Raspberry Pi screen on the GBA screen, and get the button hits in return.
+You can send a mini-game or data for multiplayer as intended, but you can also send any kind of code understandable by the GBA 😊 This feature let us upload code for streaming the Raspberry Pi screen onto the GBA screen, and get the button hits in return.

 Now we will use the ability of the Raspberry Pi Zero and the GBA screen and gamepad to play with wireless protocols, just like a handmade [Flipper Zero](https://flipperzero.one/) !